Iranian musician Mehdi Rajabian to stand trial for collaborating with female artists

 Rajabian’s defense of artistic freedoms and women’s rights has come at a high price.
 He was jailed in 2013 and 2016, both times for violating laws banning artists from producing music without being granted permission, among other charges.

-“To go after Mehdi and the whole artistic community in Iran like this, it just showed that Iran has been taking several steps backward,” said Srirak Plipat, the executive director of Freemuse, a nongovernmental organization that advocates for artistic freedom and has been in frequent contact with Rajabian.
+“To go after Mehdi and the whole artistic community in Iran like this, it just showed that Iran has been taking several steps backward,” said Srirak Plipat, the executive director of Freemuse, a nongovernmental organization that advocates artistic freedom and has been in frequent contact with Rajabian.

 Iranian authorities have been on high alert in recent months, analysts said.

-After protests erupted last November over plans to cut fuel subsidies, authorities used torture “to punish, intimidate and humiliate detainees,” according to a report by Amnesty International.
+After protests erupted in November over plans to cut fuel subsidies, authorities used torture “to punish, intimidate and humiliate detainees,” according to a report by Amnesty International.

 “Instead of investigating allegations of enforced disappearance, torture and other ill-treatment and other crimes against detainees, Iranian prosecutors became complicit in the campaign of repression,” Diana Eltahawy, a regional director for Amnesty International, said in a statement.